fbpx

 The Future of the Brand

 FW focuses on utilizing the best ingredients combined with a data-driven approach to ensure the highest quality and most enjoyable taste from each barrel.
 This means transparency in production and its sustainability efforts.
-Every single decision revolves around uncompromising quality while keeping energy efficiency in mind.
-As FW ramps up production, it plans to grow its impact locally: FW is proud to serve Austinites, source grain as close as possible, and support local farmers with its spent grain.
-FW strives for continual improvement in all that it does and will continue to share data every step of the way.
+Every decision revolves around uncompromising quality, all while improving energy efficiency and reducing environmental impact.
+As FW continues to ramp up production, it maintains its local impact, proudly serving Austinites, sourcing grains as locally as possible, and supporting farmers through its spent grain donation program.
+FW remains dedicated to continuous improvement, sharing data and progress every step of the way.

 There’s more: download the fully updated report